inductiva/inductiva/docs-sources/openfast/generate-turbsim-dataset/sections/section5.md

 ## Key Takeaways
 In summary, using cloud computing for generating datasets of large-scale simulations not only increases efficiency, but also significantly reduces computational time and cost.
-By running 25 simulations in parallel, we were able to overcome one of the limitations of TurbSIM, which is that it does not scale with multiple CPU cores.
+By running 25 simulations in parallel, we were able to overcome one of the limitations of TurbSim, which is that it does not scale with multiple CPU cores.

 Inductiva makes it possible and convenient to run hundreds or thousands of simulations.
 For example, you could now change the code for: